HardisonCo/.github/international/singapore/sg-health/hms-mkt/index.md

 ## Integration Points

-This document outlines how HMS-MKT is integrated with sg_Health systems in Singapore.
+This document outlines how HMS-MKT is integrated with sg-health systems in Singapore.